kcraam/homeskel/README.md

-# dpc's home directory skeleton
+# Kcraam's home directory skeleton
+A fork from dpc's

 ## Introduction